-In August 2007, the National Institute for Health and Care Excellence (NICE) issued clinical guidance on the diagnosis and management of ME/CFS (National Institute for Health and Care Excellence 2007).
+- In August 2007, the National Institute for Health and Care Excellence (NICE) issued clinical guidance on the diagnosis and management of ME/CFS (CG53).

-However, when it came to some key findings and recommendations on both diagnosis and management of people with ME/CFS, the MEA believes that some aspects of the NICE guideline are not fit for purpose because they:
+- However, when it came to some key findings and recommendations on both diagnosis and management of people with ME/CFS, the ME Association believes that some aspects of the NICE guideline are not fit for purpose because they: